hashicorp/terraform-provider-aws/website/docs/d/autoscaling_group.html.markdown

 * `min_size` - The minimum size of the group.
 * `name` - Name of the Auto Scaling Group.
 * `placement_group` - The name of the placement group into which to launch your instances, if any.
 For more information, see Placement Groups (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) in the Amazon Elastic Compute Cloud User Guide.
-* `service_linked_role_arn` - The Amazon Resource Name (ARN) of the service-linked role that the Auto Scaling group uses to call other AWS services on your behalf.
+* `service_linked_role_arn` - The ARN of the service-linked role that the Auto Scaling group uses to call other AWS services on your behalf.
 * `status` - The current state of the group when DeleteAutoScalingGroup is in progress.
 * `target_group_arns` - The Amazon Resource Names (ARN) of the target groups for your load balancer.
 * `termination_policies` - The termination policies for the group.